Varaždin: Museums

+Geography

+The total area is 59.45 km2 (2001).
+The urban city settlement is 34.22 km2.

+The centre of Varaždin County is located near the Drava River, at 46.312°N 16.361°E.

 Climate

 Varaždin has a warm-summer humid continental climate (Köppen climate classification Dfb) bordering on a maritime climate (Cfb).

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 157 m was 39.4 C, on 8 August 2013.
+The coldest temperature was -28.0 C, on 16 February 1956.

 Economy and tourism

 Varaždin is one of the few Croatian cities whose industry did not directly suffer from the war in 1991.
-Besides textile giant Varteks, it also has nationally important food (Vindija), metal, and construction industries.
+Besides textile giant Varteks (Varaždin Textile), it also has nationally important food (Vindija), metal, and construction industries.
 The Information Technology and financial and banking sector as are well developed.
 Further economic development has been encouraged with the creation of a free investment zone.

 Today Varaždin is a tourist destination for the summer holidays.
 The city has numerous areas of interests ranging from cultural areas (reflected by many museums, galleries and theaters in the area), shopping centers in the downtown core, various sports and recreation facilities, also a rich history in cuisine.
 The close of the tourist season is marked by two annual festivals.
 The annual ŠpancirFest begins at the end of August and ends in September (lasts for 10 days).
 At this time the city welcomes artists, street performers, musicians and vendors for what is called "the street walking festival".

 The city also hosts the Varaždin Baroque Evenings festival, first held in 1971.
 The festival honours baroque music and culture, both of which hold a special place in Varaždin's identity.

-Varaždin is also the host of the Radar Festival, which hosts concerts at the end of summer.
+Varaždin was also the host of the Radar Festival, which hosted concerts at the end of summer.
 It has hosted artists like Bob Dylan, Carlos Santana, The Animals, Manic Street Preachers, Solomon Burke and others.

+Geothermal potential

+In October 2023, the state-owned energy company, Bukotermal, announced the discovery of an underground lake of superheated water at an average 142 C, with the potential to support a 16MW geothermal power plant near the towns of Lunjkovec and Kutnjak.